demiban/raspberry-pi-3_embedded-linux/README.md

 The following message should appear:

-	"Welcome to Emebdded linux on Raspberry Pi 3!"
+	"Welcome to Embedded linux on Raspberry Pi 3!"

 2. Login to the raspberry: